devcontainers/devcontainers.github.io/_implementors/reference.md

 }]'
 ```

-See [Dev Container metadata reference](../json_reference) for information on which properties are supported.
+See the [Dev Container metadata reference](../json_reference) for information on which properties are supported.